-Social Forestry in the context of Brunei Darussalam differs from its neighboring Countries.
+Social Forestry under the context of Brunei Darussalam differs from its neighboring countries.
 Due to no or insignificant forest dwellers, activities implemented related to social forestry are more of Forestry Extension initiatives.
-In general, the activities implemented related to Social Forestry are with the objectives of generating awareness and sense of love towards nature among the populace, hence creating a more responsible community in helping to mitigate climate change.
+The main objectives of Brunei social forestry program are to generate awareness and inculcate sense of love toward nature among the populace, hence creating a more responsible community in helping to mitigate climate change.

 Social Forest Policy

-Apart from the National Forestry Policy, the Forest Act, chapter 46, Laws of Brunei (amended 2007) and the 20 Years Forestry Strategic Plan (2004-2023), also provide relevant provisions for the implementation of social forestry programs in the country – for example under Heart of Borneo initiative: HoB National Council and Project Implementation Framework (PIF).
+Apart from the National Forest Policy, the Forest Act, Chapter 46, Laws of Brunei (Amended 2007) and the 20 years Forestry Strategic Plan (2004 – 2023), also provides relevant provisions for the implementation of Social Forestry Programs in the Country.

 Specific provisions in the Policy related to Social Forestry are:

 - Section 2.6 (on environment forestry)

 “To foster awareness and appreciation of forests and forestry among the people and to encourage their active participation in forest conservation and development projects”.

 “To enlist maximum participation of citizens of Brunei Darussalam in forest based and related enterprises”.

 Social Forestry Role in Climate Change Mitigation and Adaption

 - Create awareness on the importance role of forests in carbon sequestration.